-Once you leave Hanakoa and continue on the trail towards Kalalau Beach the trail drastically changes.
+Once you leave Hanakoa and continue on the trail toward Kalalau Beach the trail drastically changes.
 The second half of the trail is undoubtedly the trail’s claim to fame.

 Around mile seven, you will come across the famous Crawler’s Ledge section of the hike.

-Crawler’s ledge is iconic for its narrow path and steep drop-off into the Pacific.
+Crawler’s Ledge is iconic for its narrow path and the steep drop-off into the Pacific.
 To be honest, we had anticipated this section to be way more terrifying than it was and spent a good mile past the ledge wondering if we had even come to it.

 If you are familiar with ridge hikes in Hawaiʻi this section is no different.
 However, if you’re new to the nature of Hawai’i trails or have a fear of heights, this section might cause some pause.

 Take your time and lean into the wall.
 It will be over before you know it.
 And, if it’s worth anything, I think this is one of the most beautiful sections of the entire trail.

 Once you pass Crawler’s Ledge you’ve got about four miles left before reaching Kalalau Beach.
 The next four miles of the trail are nothing short of magical.